Our Partners

 Licensed To Learn Inc. L2L Peer to Peer Leadership Training & Academic SupportSelected elementary and secondary student leaders are trained to help their peers improve their grades through 10 hours of one-on-one peer academic support, in-person or virtually.
 Student 'peer leaders' are granted L2L certification after successful completion of the L2L training that includes topics such as goal setting, learning styles, multiple intelligences, growth mindsets, good study habits, and ways to improve note taking and time management skills.
 An L2L Trainer is assigned to each participating school to train students and ensure that each participating student is successful.
 Secondary school student leaders are also paired with participating elementary feeder schools to deepen the mentoring between younger and older students in neighbourhoods.
 Serving: Referred students in Grades 1-12

-Kouraba Toronto Centre for Cultural AdvKouraba FoliStudents have a rare opportunity to experience authentic West African music traditions, oral histories and dance from an ancestral perspective delivered by Master percussionists, dancers and musicians.
+Kouraba Toronto Centre for Cultural AdvancementKouraba FoliStudents have a rare opportunity to experience authentic West African music traditions, oral histories and dance from an ancestral perspective delivered by professional percussionists, dancers and musicians.
 These in-person or by video-conferencing sessions utilize multi-media, storytelling, singing, live performance and art demonstrations.
 The foundation of these sessions are formed on the four pillars of Character Education: Discipline, Respect, Unity, and Music (D.R.U.M.).
 Drumming or dance workshops allow students to work in smaller groups to actively participate in music making, interactive play and dance while learning traditional songs that tell a story.
 Also delivered in French and up to four distinct West African languages.
-Suitable but not limited to Black History month.
+Suitable: Kindergarten, Gr.
+1-12

-Charles HongKorean Drumming, Dance and MusicKorean drumming and dance program led by a Dora Award-winning composer, Charles Hong.
+Charles HongKorean Drumming, Dance and MusicThe Arts Department selects schools only.
+Korean drumming and dance program led by a Dora Award-winning composer, Charles Hong.
 Playing different Korean drums, students are introduced to drumming technique, rhythm, and teamwork and ensemble skills.
 Students enhance their performance while gaining a rich knowledge of Korean history, music and culture.
 Exploration of traditional dance choreography as well as compositional activities may take place in workshop series.
 Professional development available to staff.
-Suitable: Grades 1-8 These workshops are an enhancement to TDSB Community Music Program for those schools that wish to further enhance their learning beyond the 9 week classroom visits.
+Suitable: Select schools only; Grades 1-8

 Kick Start Arts SocietyKick Start Arts WorkshopsThe workshops engage students to create multi-disciplinary arts projects and initiatives.
 Skilled artist-educators bring the arts to life and work with students to deepen their critical thinking, literacy, creative and collaborative skills and build a stronger sense of community.
-Workshops are crafted to nurture the development of The Arts expectations (drama, dance, music, media, visual art, literary arts) found in the curriculum, while creating an opportunity for fun and meaningful arts immersion.
+Workshops are crafted to nurture the development of The Arts expectations (drama, dance, music, media, visual art/mural, literary arts) found in the curriculum, while creating an opportunity for fun and meaningful arts immersion.
 Serving: Kindergarten - Grade 12; Professional learning sessions available for staff interested in arts-based learning.

 Youth Stars FoundationJouer En SantéHighly active and engaging sessions provide an enrichment experience in French by bringing French facilitators to schools in-person.
 They guide students through a special event of sport play and physical activity.
 Students learn French through fitness drills, skills, hip hop cardio-training circuit, sports games, obstacle courses and team building challenges; as well as activities that inspire nutrition and healthy living habits.
 Music is a backdrop, furthering student engagement in fitness activities, language comprehension and the immersion for a day experience.
 Programming is fun, active and engaging way for students to learn and practise French!
 Suitable: Kindergarten - Grade 12